virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

 Similar as disk nodes, the two controller nodes should listen on different ports.
-The cn0 listens on 9820 for the gRPC, and listens on 4430 for the TCP NVMeoF.
-The cn1 listens on 9821 for the gRPC, and listens on 4431 for the TCP NVMeoF.
+The cn0 listens on 9820 for the gRPC, and listens on 4430 for the TCP NVMeOF.
+The cn1 listens on 9821 for the gRPC, and listens on 4431 for the TCP NVMeOF.

 Operate against the cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run below commands to add the two disk ndoes to the cluster:
+Run below commands to add the two disk nodes to the cluster:

 .. code-block:: none